Connections-Business-Directory/Connections/README.txt

 == Changelog ==

+= 8.1.5 10/16/2014 =
+* FEATURE: Add cnFormatting::excerpt().
+* BUG: Fix the use of UTF8 Cyrillic entry slugs throughout.
+Addresses issue where URL encoded folder names would be created for the images uploaded to an entry.
+* BUG: The output of get_query_var( 'cn-s' ) does not need to be urldecode().
+* BUG: Check for empty search terms array after shortwords are removed to prevent invalid db queries.
+* BUG: Reset the $like array var to ensure valid queries when performing a keyword search.
+* TWEAK: Use cnFormatting::excerpt() to create the entry bio for improved excerpt creation form several of the premium templates.
+* TWEAK: Add support autocomplete in cnHTML::input().
+* OTHER: Remove whitespace.
+* OTHER: Add .editorconfig.

 = 8.1.4 10/08/2014 =
 * BUG: Ensure image is not a WP_Error before trying to access its process log.
 * BUG: Fix error report when creating entry images.
 Was not calling correct object.